TN crosses 8,000 DPIIT registered start-ups

 While the number of start-ups who qualify (based on Start-up India’s criteria) from the state was already high, awareness about the benefits of registration was low.
 Ramanathan was meeting with collectors of Madurai and even smaller cities and towns to help promote that.
 Which is a good start, said Natarajan.

-Recently, Tamil Nadu was recognised as the ‘Best Performer,’ the top category in the States’ Start-up Ranking 2022, released.
+Recently, Tamil Nadu was awarded the ‘Best Performer,’ the top category in the States’ Start-up Ranking 2022. .
 It was the 4th edition of the Start-up India Ranking carried out by the Department for Promotion of Industry and Internal Trade.

 In the first two editions, the State was categorised in the bottom-most category of ‘Emerging Ecosystem.’
 Tamil Nadu was recognised as ‘Leader’ in the 2021 ranking, which was the third edition.
 Within three years of the present government taking charge, the State leaped two steps to reach the Best Performer category, a release said.